ftctechnh/ftc_app/README.md

  * Inspection function has been integrated into the FTC Robot Controller and Driver Station Apps (Thanks Team HazMat… 9277 & 10650!).
  * Audio cues have been incorporated into FTC SDK.
  * Swap mechanism added to FTC Robot Controller configuration activity.
 For example, if you have two motor controllers on a robot, and you misidentified them in your configuration file, you can use the Swap button to swap the devices within the configuration file (so you do not have to manually re-enter in the configuration info for the two devices).
  * Fix mechanism added to all user to replace an electronic module easily.
-For example, suppose a servo controller dies on your robot.
-You replace the broken module with a new module, which has a different serial number from the original servo controller.
+For example, suppose a upDownServo controller dies on your robot.
+You replace the broken module with a new module, which has a different serial number from the original upDownServo controller.
 You can use the Fix button to automatically reconfigure your configuration file to use the serial number of the new module.
  * Improvements made to fix resiliency and responsiveness of the system.
  * For LinearOpMode the user now must for a telemetry.update() to update the telemetry data on the driver station.
 This update() mechanism ensures that the driver station gets the updated data properly and at the same time.
  * The Auto Configure function of the Robot Controller is now template based.
 If there is a commonly used robot configuration, a template can be created so that the Auto Configure mechanism can be used to quickly configure a robot of this type.